shardus/website-docs.shardus.com/pages/docs/examples/coin-app-template.md

 <Callout emoji="💡" type="default">

-You can learn more about the `shardus configuration` parameters [Here](../api/configuration)
+You can learn more about the Shardus configuration parameters [here](../api/configuration/README).

 </Callout>

 ## Create Server

-In your app's root directory, create a new file `index.js` where our server code will go
+In your app's root directory, create a new file `index.js` where our server code will go:

 ```sh
 touch index.js